 The abundance of sequels, remakes, remasters, and re-releases tells us that significant developers have changed their approach.
 They’re not looking for originality or new franchises, but rather a way to generate revenue quickly and safely.
 This mindset also spills over into game design.
 Developers either carry over old game mechanics or upgrade them.
 As a result of these changes, the gaming community is placing a stronger emphasis on graphics over gameplay.

 The demand for better graphics has been steadily rising since 2017.
 According to recent studies, nearly three-quarters of dedicated PC gamers say their main motivation to upgrade is to enhance their gaming experience.
 More powerful hardware not only improves their current gaming experience but also provides many players access to games with higher requirements.
 Over 60% of gamers consistently upgrade their equipment.
-This is significant shift from 2016 stats, where only 10% of players invested in high-performance computers.
+This is a significant shift from 2016 stats, where only 10% of players invested in high-performance computers.

 Developing video games is a unique endeavor.
 Games offer players an experience that no other art form can replicate.
 You can’t just broadcast a game playthrough on TV and expect it to evoke the same emotions as playing it yourself.
 Yet, modern AAA studios are so fixated on graphic realism, crafted by teams of thousands, that they shy away from game mechanics.
 Games today are trying hard to be like movies.
 But in doing that, they lose the special touch that makes them unique.

 Researchers from William & Mary University say that our society is facing a so-called “creative crisis,” where levels of creative thinking continue to decline.
 This is attributed to the constant stimulation of the brain and the lack of boredom.
-Interestingly, boredom is key element in nurturing imagination.
+Interestingly, boredom is a key element in nurturing imagination.
 And you might not know this, but it’s often used as a game design tool.

 While it may sound odd, moments of calm, stillness, and even boredom can boost player engagement and enrich the gaming experience.
 In game design, pacing is as crucial as in storytelling.
 Downtimes or less exciting tasks give players time to think, strategize, and anticipate what’s coming next.
 Consider survival games: players frequently engage in mundane tasks like resource gathering and crafting.
 The main goal of introducing “boredom” in games is to allow users to be creative, experiment, and interact with the game world in unique ways.
 This leads to fresh gaming moments that not only enhance the experience but also evolve the genre.